 What is an atmospheric river, and what causes it?
 The weather phenomenon, explained.

-Atmospheric rivers are bringing rain — and the threat of flooding, high winds, power outages and more — to California this week, as the back-to-back storms flow in along a current of warm air and moisture known as the Pineapple Express.
+A pair of atmospheric rivers are bringing rain — and the threat of flooding, high winds, power outages and more — to California, as the second such dangerous storm in less than a week flows in along a current of warm air and moisture known as the Pineapple Express.
+More than 4 inches of rain fell Sunday in Los Angeles, shattering the previous record set in 1927, amid what officials called life-threatening flood risks.

-It's the latest instance of the phenomenon, which researchers are working to understand better as climate change drives increasingly frequent extreme weather around the world.
+The storms are the latest instance of the atmospheric river phenomenon, which researchers are working to understand better as climate change drives increasingly frequent extreme weather around the world.

 Last winter, a series of storms driven by relentless atmospheric rivers battered California, dumping staggering amounts of rain and snow on parts of the state and bringing dangerous flooding conditions.